Composition of IRB

 - The IRB Chair or his designee requests recommendations for faculty volunteers from the Division Chiefs and Department Chairs as needed based on considerations including, but not limited to, required committee composition, expertise and experience; knowledge of the individual’s interest; recommendations of institutional leadership; and/or investigators involved in research studies currently or previously approved by the IRB.

-- The IRB Chair and membership coordinator will review each new member’s CV and demographic sheet for educational background, work history, as well as his/her current vocation to determine the member’s status (i.e., scientific versus non-scientific, affiliated vs. non-affiliated) on the IRB rosters.
-Refer to Chapter 21: Record Keeping and Retention.
+- The IRB Chair and Associate Director will review each new member’s CV and demographic sheet for educational background, work history, as well as his/her current vocation to determine the member’s status (i.e., scientific versus non-scientific, affiliated vs. non-affiliated) on the IRB rosters.

 Term of Service